Anirog/files-dot-larrieknights-dot-com/README.md

 - [formsubmit.co](https://formsubmit.co/) - For the contact form.
 - [How to use Emojis in HTML](https://hollybourneville.medium.com/how-to-use-emojis-in-html-b3c671e21b92) - Post by Holly Bourneville
 - [emojipedia.org](https://emojipedia.org/) - To find emojis and the Unicode
+- [dev.to](https://dev.to/ananyaneogi/create-a-dark-light-mode-switch-with-css-variables-34l8) - Create A Dark/Light Mode Switch with CSS Variables

 ## Author